top of page

 Berta at her veterinary appointment for skin evaluation.

 What is foster care and what does it consist of?
 It's simple, it means taking a rescued animal into your home for a short period of time, according to your availability.
-When you do this, you must be clear that you are committed to keeping their veterinary appointments and necessary care because although the shelter/sanctuary covers the medical cats you have to take them, at the end of the day it is up to you to take them to their follow-up appointments.
+When you do this, you must be clear that you are committed to keeping their veterinary appointments and necessary care because although the shelter/sanctuary covers the medical costs, at the end of the day it is up to you to take them to their follow-up appointments.

-Unfortunately in Puerto Rico there is a situation of animal overpopulation.
-There is no official study that establishes the exact number of stray animals in Puerto Rico, but there is an unofficial study that estimates that the number of stray animals is close to 500,000.
+Unfortunately, in Puerto Rico there is a situation of animal overpopulation, specifically dogs and cats.
+There is no official study that establishes the exact number of stray dogs and cats in Puerto Rico, but there is an unofficial study that estimates that the number close to 500,000.

 Puerto Rico has a population of 1,598,159 inhabitants according to the 2020 Census and according to statistics from the Federación Canófila de PR the approximate total number of dog owners is 710,000.
 So if we divide the total number of dogs by the number of inhabitants we can say that approximately only 47% of the households in P.R. have a dog.
 We cannot assume that everyone will have a dog or cat in their home because it depends on many things, but, even if you do not have a pet there are things you can do to help the cause.